Playing With: Pragmatic Villainy

 - Deconstructed: Evulz is such a Slave to PR, the other villains mock him for it.

-- Reconstructed: But Evulz has shown that he's Eviler than Thou and verbally rips through the rest of them on how Stupid Evil Card Carrying Villainy is, proving that he's closer to his goals than anyone else.
+- Reconstructed: But Evulz has shown that he's Eviler Than Thou and verbally rips through the rest of them on how Stupid Evil Card Carrying Villainy is, proving that he's closer to his goals than anyone else.

-- Played For Laughs: Evulz is essentially a humanitarian, but the heroes considered him a criminal mastermind
+- Played For Laughs: Evulz is essentially a humanitarian, but the heroes considered him a criminal mastermind by shouting "That monster, how dare he feeds those starving orphans and building houses for the homeless!"

 - Played For Drama: Because how Dangerously Genre Savvy Evulz is, and because he doesn't play the Villain Ball, the heroes have a hard time facing him without ruining their own image as well.